carneiro-fernando/carneiro-fernando/README.md

 <h3 align="left">Know about me:</h3>

-- 🔭 I’m currently working on:  **My portfolio**
+- 🔭 I’m currently working on:  **Studying the book: "Mãos à obra: Aprendizado de Máquina com Scikit-Learn, Keras & Tensorflow"**

-- 🌱 I’m currently learning:   **Data Analysis and Machine Learning**
+- 🌱 I’m currently learning: **Data Science, Analysis, and Engineering, in that order!
+Also, definitely diving into Machine Learning a lot too.**

-- 🤝 I’m looking for help with:   **Freelance in another country**
+- 🤝 I’m looking for help with:   **Global level freelancer**

-- 👨‍💻 All of my projects are available at:   **Here, soon!**
+- 👨‍💻 All about my experiences and my projects are available at: [**http://carneiro-fernando.github.io**](http://carneiro-fernando.github.io)

-- 📄 Know about my experiences [http://carneiro-fernando.github.io](http://carneiro-fernando.github.io)

 <h3 align="left">Connect with me in my LinkedIn:</h3>
 <p align="left">